 This article originally appeared on VICE Germany

-Von Hagens invented plastination – a technique that works to preserve bodies or body parts.
-Von Hagens is also the brain behind Bodyworlds, a controversial exhibition that puts skinned, plastinated bodies on display – including those of pregnant women, deformed foetuses and of people having sex.
-In 2002, he performed a public autopsy in a London theatre – the first in over 170 years.
-These achievements, among other things, have earned him the title of 'Dr. Death'.
+Von Hagens invented plastination—a technique that works to preserve bodies or body parts.
+Von Hagens is also the brain behind Bodyworlds, a controversial exhibition that puts skinned, plastinated bodies on display—including those of pregnant women, deformed fetuses, and people having sex.
+In 2002, he performed a public autopsy in a London theater—the first in over 170 years.
+These achievements, among other things, have earned him the title of "Dr. Death."

-When Sarah shows up, we walk past human plastinates, transparent slices of anatomy, wet specimens in glasses, as well as individual body parts and organs.
+When Sarah shows up, we walk past human plastinates, transparent slices of anatomy, and wet specimens in glasses, as well as individual body parts and organs.
 We come to a glass room, flooded with light, where autopsy tables await the anatomical learning material, which will be processed there.
-The bodies that serve as the basis of Von Hagens' work, have since 1982 all come from the same donation program.
+The bodies that serve as the basis of von Hagens's work have, since 1982, all come from the same donation program.

 VICE: Sarah, you work as a taxidermist.
 How did this become your job?